Magnetic Resonance (MR) Defecography

 What are the benefits vs. risks?

-- MR defecography helps assess pelvic floor abnormalities that can be difficult to diagnose through physical examination and other tests such as colonoscopy and sigmoidoscopy.
+- MR defecography helps assess pelvic floor abnormalities that can be difficult to diagnose through physical examination and other tests such as computed tomography, colonoscopy and sigmoidoscopy.

 - MR images of the soft-tissue structures of the body—such as the heart, liver and many other organs—are clearer and more detailed than with other imaging methods.
 This detail makes MRI an invaluable tool in early diagnosis and evaluation of cancer.